 Elon Musk Hates Advertising and P&G Is Listening

-We don’t know whether Musk is too smart or too cheap to spend money on traditional advertising, but as a result he created most iconic automobile brand in America…
+We don’t know whether Musk is just way too smart or too cheap to spend money on traditional advertising, but as a result he created most iconic automobile brand in America…

 He acts like an inventor and thinks like an investor.
 In the Musk mythology, this is an important fact, seldom recognized.